svetogam/superpractica/README.md

 For an overview of different ways to contribute, see the [Contribute page](https://superpractica.org/contribute) on the website.

-To contribute modifications through Godot, see [CONTRIBUTING.md](CONTRIBUTING.md).
+To contribute modifications, see [CONTRIBUTING.md](CONTRIBUTING.md).

 To contribute funds, go to [Liberapay](https://liberapay.com/SuperPractica/) or [Patreon](https://www.patreon.com/superpractica).

-For discussing Super Practica outside of particular issues, visit the [contributor "forum"](https://codeberg.org/superpractica/discussion).
+For discussing Super Practica outside of particular issues, visit the [contributor forum](https://codeberg.org/superpractica/discussion).

 ## Copyright